-In this article our industrial water treatment team look at the increasing popular chemical product silver hydrogen peroxide, used in the disinfection and sterilisation of equipment, hard surfaces, water, wastewater and effluent.
-The article briefly explains how the catalytic effect of small concentrations of silver can help to both stabilise and boost the performance of the hydrogen peroxide component.
+In this article our industrial water treatment team look at the increasingly popular chemical product silver hydrogen peroxide, used in the disinfection and sterilisation of equipment, hard surfaces, water, wastewater and effluent.
+The article briefly explains how the catalytic effect of small concentrations of ionic silver can help to both stabilise and boost the performance of the hydrogen peroxide component.
 The article also includes a review of the benefits of this highly versatile, eco-friendly disinfectant.

 This article looks at the subject of water resilience, what it means; and how and why it is becoming an increasingly important issue for societies around the globe.
 It examines the impact of climate change, water scarcity and the growing trend for smaller, decentralised water systems and strategies that can improve the longer term resilience of water systems.